Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Use Variables Instead of Manual Placeholders

 If your estimate template still says things like [CLIENT NAME] or [TOTAL], it technically works, but it is fragile and annoying to maintain.
-Variables are cleaner, more consistent, and much easier to automate.
+Variables are better because they are consistent, easier to automate, and easier to search for if something is missing.

 ESTIMATE FOR {{Client Company}}